boehs/oasis/Khan.md

 ## A dictatorship

 There is no public information on khan academies power structure, aside from the fact that it has [executives](https://www.khanacademy.org/about/our-board).
 There is no way to vote in leaders, and no real way to hold them accountable other than abstaining from donation.
 This leads to near unlimited power.
-Sal has networth in the millions alone, and due to its dictatorship structure a hostile takeover to broadcast information on a "trusted" site like khan is possible - as we saw in freenode.
+Sal has networth in the millions alone, and due to its dictatorship structure a hostile takeover to broadcast information on a "trusted" site like khan is possible - as we saw in [[Freenode]].
 This power structure ultimately leaves not only the [people](https://youtu.be/q8zKgd1r8uI?t=46) but the teachers powerless, leaving for issues like the [traditional school board](https://www.youtube.com/watch?v=mJBlgIA3K24).

 ## Closed source